Antifa demonstrators vandalize Democratic office in Portland, spray paint ‘F– Biden’ on walls

 Once police arrived on the scene, they made targeted arrests while the rest of the crowd dispersed, the PPB said.

-Photos posted by the PPB showed the anarchy symbol and messages like “F– Biden” and “no presidents” spray-painted on its walls.
+Photos posted by the PPB showed the anarchy symbol and messages like “F—- Biden” and “no presidents” spray-painted on its walls.

 An Oregonians for Biden-Harris sign was visible behind a shattered window, according to the police photos.